 Responsible Waste Management and Water Use

-Our DaVinci Roofscapes business recycles 1 million pounds of waste per year.
-Westlake's environmental initiatives have enabled DaVinci to recapture almost all of its scrap waste and reprocess it, resulting in a net zero-landfill scrap from our facility.
+- Our DaVinci Roofscapes business recycled 1.1 million lbs. of waste in 2021, resulting in a total of 9.2 million lbs. of waste being recycled in the past 10 years.
+Westlake’s environmental initiatives have enabled DaVinci to recapture almost all its scrap waste and reprocess it, resulting in a net-zero landfill scrap from our facility.

 Circular Economy Solutions

 At Westlake, we proactively seek to innovate to advance a circular economy, which aims to keep resources in use for as long as possible to maximize their value.
 Areas of focus that offer the most potential for creating value are described below:

 Customizable engineered solutions:

 The company has utilized a proprietary process to extract plasticizers from unusable items to be reused in a new product or compound.